 U.S. gold and silver coin sales have been exceptionally strong in January, building on a late 2012 rally as collectors scramble to snap up newly minted 2013 coins and investors seek refuge from U.S. economic uncertainty.

-Some coin dealers, however, warn of a post-January drop in sales similar to last year's pattern, as early interest tends to wane once the first mintage is over.
-(Reporting by Frank Tang; Graphic by Stephen Culp; Editing by Neil Stempleman and James Dalgleish)
+Some coin dealers, however, warn of a post-January drop in sales similar to last year’s pattern, as early interest tends to wane once the first mintage is over.
+(Reporting by Frank Tang; Editing by Neil Stempleman)